Zahin-Mohammad-plug/3DPrintInstantQuote/README.md

 * Allow oversize items with complex functionality:
     * Save file
     * inform user that this will require custom inquiry for this size of file.
-    * Direct to contact page.
+    * Direct to contact page with file attached.
 * Allow larger files

+Customize page:
+* padding from toggle (color and materials),
+* toggle model viewer background light or dark
+* Include dimensions in bottom left of the model viewer (same formatting as how the material and color is in the bottom right)

+* loses config when going back between quote and customize,

 Quote Page:
-* In quote page, ensure the modifiers update the unit price
+* Ensure that the modifiers and notes for the multi-color print is preserved and saved to be submitted when checking out
+* adding padding between Model: and box above
 * If cart local + total is below the minimum order price, inform the user.
 * Save quote and share are missing fucntionality, will integrator save quote later.

 Cart Page:
 * Most Color's in cart is the hex code not the name.
+* Material name should always be capitalized
 * Should havbe a small preview image of the model / the product photo

 Checkout page: